 We ask that if you are sick, please stay home or in your residence hall until you are well and no longer exhibiting symptoms.
 Enter your symptoms into the Shenandoah Go app.
-The Wellness Center will communicate with you to see if any testing and isolation/quarantine is warranted.
+The Wilkins Wellness Center will communicate with you to see if any testing and isolation/quarantine is warranted.
 Continue to be mindful of your health.
-Contact a medical care professional if necessary.
-Wash your hands with soap and water often, sneeze into your arm or a tissue, and maintain social distancing.
+Contact a medical professional if necessary.
+Wear a mask, wash your hands with soap and water often, sneeze into your arm or a tissue, and maintain social distancing.

 Why is social/physical distancing important?

-Social distancing is vital to stopping the spread of the coronavirus.
-It is hard to feel the need to quarantine when you feel healthy, but resisting the urge to hang out with friends and go to public places could save lives.
+Social distancing is vital to stopping the spread of the coronavirus because it is so contagious.
+It is hard to follow guidelines when you feel healthy, but resisting the urge to hang out with friends and go to public places could save lives.

 Where will I have to show my mobile pass?